ToniVrdoljak/car-CRUD-backend/README.md

 # Running and building car CRUD backend

-This project is the backend part of car CRUD app
+This project is the backend part of car CRUD app from the book "Hands-On Full Stack Development with Spring Boot 2.0 and React" by Juha Hinkula

 ## Running the project locally for development and testing